Shop the Michelle Obama Vote Necklace and Other Vote Merch

 If you want to show your pride as a voter, spread awareness and encourage family, friends and your community to vote this year, consider this option: wearing statement-making vote clothing and accessories.
-Some of our favorite brands have teamed up with voting outreach organizations like When We All Vote, Rock the Vote and I am a voter. on special pieces.
+Some of our favorite brands have teamed up with voting outreach organizations like When We All Vote, Rock the Vote, Headcount.org and I Am a Voter on special pieces.

 So for election 2020, cast your vote and wear it well by selecting items below.
 Be sure to check our 2020 voting guide on what you need to know about registering, important dates, mail-in ballots and more.